apache/beam/sdks/typescript/README.md

   * Advanced features like metrics, state, timers, and SDF.
   Possibly some of these can wait.

-  * PipelineOptions should be a Javascript Object, not a proto Struct.

 * Infrastructure

   * Gradle and Jenkins integration for tests and style enforcement.

 * Other

-  * Standardize on a way for users to pass PTransform names, and enforce unique names for pipeline update.
+  * Enforce unique names for pipeline update.

-  * Use a Javascript Object rather than proto Struct for pipeline options.
+  * PipelineOptions should be a Javascript Object, not a proto Struct.

   * Though Dataflow Runner v2 supports portability, submission is still done via v1beta3 and interaction with GCS rather than the job submission API.

   * Cleanup uses of var, this.
 Arrow functions. `===` vs `==`.

-  * Avoid any return types (and re-enable check in compiler).
+  * Avoid `any` return types (and re-enable check in compiler).

-  * Relative vs. absoute imports, possibly via setting a base url with a `jsconfig.json``.
+  * Relative vs. absoute imports, possibly via setting a base url with a `jsconfig.json`.
 Also remove imports from base.ts.

   * More/better tests, including tests of illegal/unsupported use.